yochaigal/cairn/wip/2e/dungeon-seeds.md

 #### 3

 **Monster**.
-Behemoth.
+Lizard.
 Recuperating.

-A Green Dragon, sleeping off a decade's worth of plunder.
+A Basilisk, dozing after giving birth to a new clutch of eggs.

 #### 4